barahaw/HealthCareSys-NoSql/README.md

 ### Aggregated Data

-- `GET /all-data` — Returns all patient data from MongoDB and all keys/values from Redis
+- `GET /all-data` — Returns all patient data from MongoDB and all keys/values from Redis (combined view)
+- `GET /debug/redis-all` — Returns all Redis keys and their values (for debugging)

 ## Notes

 - The `.env` file is required for MongoDB connection.
 Example:
   ```
-  MONGO_URI=mongodb://localhost:27017/test
+  MONGO_URI=mongodb://localhost:27017/helathcare
   ```
 - Make sure MongoDB and Redis are running before starting the server.
 - All code is organized into controllers, models, routes, and services for maintainability.